-An SLT can be connected to an analog proprietary telephone (APT) or digital proprietary telephone (DPT) that is connected to a Super Hybrid port of the Hybrid IP-PBX.
-The SLT shares the same extension number with the APT or DPT.
+By connecting an SLT in parallel to an analog proprietary telephone (APT) that is connected to a Hybrid port of the PBX, you can increase the number of telephones connected to the PBX without adding additional extension cards.
+The SLT shares the same extension number with the APT. (\rightarrow 1.13.2 Paralleled Telephone)